top of page

 • Makes the vehicle appear cleaner immediately after washing

 However, hydrophobicity is largely a visual and tactile benefit, and it comes with practical trade-offs that are often overlooked.
+In real-world conditions:

 • Water does not fully evacuate the surface—it beads